-(a) That a man who is in possession of stolen goods soon after the theft is either the thief or has received the goods knowing them to be stolen, unless he can account for his possession.

-(b) That an accomplice is unworthy of credit. unless he is corroborated in material particulars, proving fact especially within knowledge.
+(a) That a man who is in possession of stolen goods soon after the theft is either the thief or has received the goods knowing them to be stolen, unless he can account for his possession. (b) That an accomplice is unworthy of credit; unless he is corroported in metric location.